sjn/introducing-se/docs.md

 #### Finding underlying claims

-* *«If this reason was un&shy;avail&shy;able to you, would it change your confidence?»*
+* *«If this reason was un&shy;avail&shy;able to you, would it change your con&shy;fi&shy;dence level?»*
-* *«… and **if not, what else** is keeping you at your level of confidence?»*
+* *«… and **if not, what else** is keeping you at your level?»*
 * [Switching topic](#/3) is fine!

 \
-*«Claim 2 seems to be an important reason why you believe claim 1.
+*«Claim 2 seems to be important for your belief in claim 1.
 Would you mind if we explore it instead?»*

 [comment]: # (!!!)